 Males will develop preanal pores and a hemipenile bulge.
 Females will have neither of these indicating factors.
 Sexing can be performed as early as 6 months to 9 months of age without a jewelers loupe.
 Between 5 and 10 grams males can be determined using a jewelers loupe (10x magnification) over the pore region.
 Pores appear as small scales that have a dark spot in the center.

 Males reach maturity at 9 months old while females reach maturity at 12 months old.
-It is recommended to allow the males to reach 12 months old and females to reach 14 months old prior to breeding.
+It is recommended to allow the males to reach 12 months old and females to reach 14 months old before breeding.
 Weight is also a factor and goes hand in hand with age.
-Females should weigh 30-35 grams at the minimum while a 40 gram female will be mature and able to produce fertile eggs with a greater hatch rate than one of less weight or younger in age.
+Females should weigh 35 grams at the minimum while a 40-gram female will be mature and able to produce fertile eggs with a greater hatch rate than one of less weight or younger in age.

-Incubation We only recommend calcined clay (SuperHatch) as an incubation medium.
-Temperatures should be regulated between 70F and 76F.
+We only recommend calcined clay (SuperHatch) as an incubation medium.
+Regulate temperatures between 70F and 76F.
 The greater the incubation temperature the shorter the incubation time, and lower the incubation temperature the longer the duration.
-The longer the duration the larger, healthier the hatchling will be.
+The longer the duration, the larger, healthier the hatchling will be.

-Juvenile Care We house single hatchlings in a small Kritter Keeper until they reach 10 grams in weight and at that point move them into 10 gallon enclosures up until adult size.
+We house single hatchlings in a small Kritter Keeper until they reach 10 grams in weight and at that point move them into 10-gallon enclosures up until adult size.
 I keep the same feeding schedule for Hatchlings as I do Adults with the only difference being the amount of food offered is slightly less.